Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 Wesleyan University Acceptance Rate

-Wesleyan University is a renowned institution with a very competitive admission profile.
-The acceptance rate of 17.1% indicates that only 17 out of every 100 applicants are admitted.
+Wesleyan University is one of the renowned universities in the USA.
+It is very competitive to get admission to.
+The acceptance rate of Wesleyan University is 17.1%.
+This means that only 17 out of every 100 applicants are admitted.

 Admissions Guidelines